Canadian Cancer Registry (CCR)

 - EXCEPT certain non-melanoma skin cancers (topographies C44.0-C44.9 with behaviour codes of 1, 2, 3).

-For details on the Canadian Cancer Registry scope inclusions and exclusions, please contact Client Services at 613-951-1746 (firstname.lastname@example.org), Health Statistics Division.
+For details on the CCR scope, inclusions and exclusions, please contact Client Services at 613-951-1746 (email@example.com), Health Statistics Division.

 The CCR includes basic patient demographic information (e.g., age and sex) and more detailed tumour information.
 For example, tumour records contain information about the characteristics of the tumour and its diagnosis.
 The list of data elements included on the CCR is provided in the CCR Data User Guide, Data Dictionary and Reference Tables, available upon request (613-951-1746 or firstname.lastname@example.org).

 This methodology type does not apply to this statistical program.

-CCR Data Quality Reports are used by PTCRs to monitor the quality of their information in the CCR and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.
+CCR Data Quality and Data Validation Reports are used by PTCRs to monitor the quality of their information in the CCR and meet standards for acceptance in international publications such as Cancer Incidence in Five Continents and Cancer Incidence in North America.

 When calculating crude or specific rates and confidence intervals, the CCR uses the rounded count.
 Otherwise, the actual count can be deciphered relatively easily by using publicly available population estimates.
 Because age-standardized rates are more complex to calculate, involving the combining of data across multiple age strata, the CCR uses the actual age-specific counts to calculate the age-standardized rate and confidence intervals.
 However, the overall count of events contributing to the age-standardized rate is rounded when presented.
 For the special circumstance where the rounded overall count of events contributing to the age-standardized rate is zero, the actual age-standardized rate and corresponding confidence intervals are suppressed to maintain the ambiguity of zeros.